tanyalrogers/GPEDM/README.md

 from a fitted model.
 Leave-one-out, `predictmethod = "loo"` is one option (above, we got these predictions at the same time we fit the model, but this is not necessary).
 The following obtains sequential (leave-future-out) predictions using the training data.
+Note that for `predictmethod = "loo"` and `predictmethod = "sequential"`, the training data are iteratively omitted for the predictions, but the hyperparameter values used are those obtained using *all* of the training data (the model is not refit).

 ``` r
 #sequential predictions (they should improve over time)